 - Conducts home visits and documents each visit as scheduled in the school calendar an as necessary.
 Uses visits as opportunities to build or strengthen relationships with families.

 - Documents observations of children on an ongoing basis and uses them to inform teaching.
 Creates weekly written plans, monitors children’s progress and prepares family conference forms.

 - Consults with other teachers to review student progress, share ideas and resources, and find ways to involve families.

 - Participates in monthly early childhood meetings and monthly student support team meetings, or on an as-need basis.

-- Works with teaching team, assessments coordinator, special education coordinator, and supervisor to monitor children’s development and identify those who may have special needs and refer them for services in a timely manner.
-Provide education and support to parents whose children have been determined to be at risk for developmental delays
+- Works with teaching team, families, inclusion coordinator, and supervisor to monitor children’s development and identify those who may benefit from early intervention to refer them for services in a timely manner.

 Contribution to a Community of Practice

 - Contributes to a culture of learning and reflection by participating actively in professional development opportunities and integrating knowledge into daily practice.